-Ensign Joseph Parker Hittorff, Jr. was one of those casualties.
-He has been finally identified.
+Ensign Joseph Parker Hittorff, Jr. was one of those casualties that has been finally identified.
 His remains arrived in Connecticut on June 18, 2016.
 His family is scheduling funeral and burial services.

 Hittorff was from Westmont, New Jersey.
 He attended the Naval Academy because “he always wanted to go sea.”
 After graduation from the academy, Hittorff was assigned to the Oklahoma.
 He had completed the requirements to be promoted to lieutenant junior grade but was still waiting on his commission at the time of the attack.